The Importance and Benefits of Practicing Self-Care in Social Work and Other Helping Professions: A Conversation With Dr. Jay Miller

 Opportunities to Learn More

 Whether you are already passionate about social work or simply interested in learning more about the field and how to properly take care of yourself, so that you can do your best work in a healthy way, the College of Social Work at the University of Kentucky offers a path for you.
-The school provides undergraduate programs and graduate options like the online Master of Social Work program.
+The school provides the online Bachelor of Arts in Social Work, Master of Social Work, and Doctorate of Social Work.

 To explore these degrees as well as the University of Kentucky CoSW’s unique and pioneering self-care lab, please fill out the form located here or call 1-833-358-1721.